spyff/spyff.github.io/_posts/2017-08-27-transparent-mptcp-proxy.md

 * **shadowsocks-libev** is a lightweight proxy application.
 It has TCP redirection functionality (**ss-redir** module) which is used later.

 ## Main problem and the goal of the project
-In a Wi-Fi mesh network (like Freifunk backbone) there is multiple point-to-point links between the single nodes.
+In a Wi-Fi mesh network (like Freifunk backbone) there are multiple point-to-point links between the single nodes.
 I'm not really into it, but secondary links might be used for failover purposes or some load balancing work between the different paths.
-For better resource allocation, the free capacity on the secondary links should be used if exists.
+For better resource allocation, the free capacity on the secondary links should be used if it exists.
 That's where MPTCP comes in: we can build MPTCP subflows over them, and because of the smart congestion control algorithm it only uses as many bandwidth on the secondary link as many available.
 In this project, I will show step-by-step how You can achieve this kind of operation in real life environment.
 There are few things which are required for the project:
 * 2 routers
 * 4 Wi-Fi bridge for two point-to-point WAN Wi-Fi links (or 2 UDP cable for testing)
 * LEDE with MPTCP support
 * shadowsocks-libev

 ## Operation example
-1. Clients connecting to the routers.
+1. Clients are connecting to the routers.
 They only supporting regular TCP.
-2. When a client starts a TCP session, which is run through the router, we redirect it on the router to the local port if the **ss-redier** with an iptables rule.
+2. When a client starts a TCP session, which  runs through the router, we redirect it on the router to the local port if the **ss-redir** with an iptables rule.
-3. The router support MPTCP and build multiple subflows over the Wi-Fi WAN paths with the second router.
+3. The router supports MPTCP and builds multiple subflows over the Wi-Fi WAN paths with the second router.
 4. On the second router **ss-server** reintercepts the traffic of the subflows into a recently opened regular TCP flow to the client's original destination.
-5. The endpoints enjoying the benefits of multiple WAN paths (larger bandwidth, better and faster failover).
+5. The endpoints are enjoying the benefits of multiple WAN paths (larger bandwidth, better and faster failover).

 # Guide for reproducing the project
 ## 1. Get the required software environment and build the LEDE images for the routers